"Opulent, luxerious, expensive, thoroughly decadent."

 It's the only flat of Steed from series 1 - 6 with a televison, which can be seen twice (The Morning After and Pandora).

 Steed's fourth flat consists of two floors.
 On the first level, there is a kitchen, a semi-circular dining area, a large living room.
 The living room opens to a storage room, that "disappears" after Who's Who??? and was not existing before the episode, but maybe the door is simply covered with oak panels.

 But that wall is essential as the "fourth wall" and they rarely did reverse shots in The Avengers.

-There is also a large collection of militaria in his flat, eg Long firearms, models of cannons, drawings of soldiers, horns.
+There is also an extensive collection of militaria in his flat, e.g., Long firearms, models of cannons, drawings of soldiers, horns.
 Above the fireplace is a large painting, The Charge of the Light Brigade in the Battle of Balaclava on 25 October 1854 from the Crimean War painted by Robert Alexander Hillingford in 1899 (the same painting can be seen in The Danger Makers).
 Since the Tara King series, it's replaced by a landscape painting of an unknown artist (it's the second landscape painting in Steed's flat, as he had another once hanging right to his entrance door in flat 3).

 For a man who despises the use of weapons Steed has a pervasive collection.
 In the desk drawer, he keeps a revolver, a Smith, and Wesson.